mesmotronic/air-ane-fullscreen/README.md

 In Android 4.4+, however, you can now enter true full screen, fully interactive immersive mode.
 In this mode, your app will remain in true full screen until you choose otherwise; users can swipe down from the top of the screen to temporarily display the system UI.

+In addition, the `fullScreen()` method works on all mobile platforms supported by Adobe AIR, putting your app into the best available full screen mode: on Android 4.4+, it switches your app into [immersive mode](http://developer.android.com/training/system-ui/immersive.html), falling back to `FULL_SCREEN_INTERACTIVE` display state on earlier versions of Android and other mobile platforms.

 If you need to fix it, fork it!
 -------------------------------